happysisodia/Movie_Recommendation/README.md

   <li> Runtime - The length of the movie in minutes </li>
   <li> IMDb - The average of the rating of the movie by people </li>
   <li> Metascore - Movie rating as give on the metascore website </li>

+The Genres for which the above information was collected are - "action', 'adventure', 'animation', 'biography', 'comedy', 'crime', 'war','drama', 'family', 'fantasy', 'history', 'horror','sport', 'western','music', 'musical', 'mystery', 'romance', 'sci-fi',  'thriller".
+The total number of non-duplicate movies after collecting the above mentioned information is '112540' with movies as old as from '1900' to movie with release date in '2027'(Discussed in detail  in the EDA). </br>

+For this I deciced to further restrict the movies to a year range of 1980 to 2020 which reduced the number of movies to 67055.
+Now Though the information collected above was enough for doing an EDA, it was not enough for creating the recommendation system I had in mind.</br>